alsception/snake/README.md

 **Gameplay:**
 - Eat food to grow the snake.
 - Change direction using arrow keys.
 - Avoid crashing into the snake's body.
+- To pause press 'P'
+- To quit press 'Q'

 **Files:**
 - `snake` — Executable file.